nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 part that says what is in the tree and why it coheres, is invisible to it.
 And as its ecosystem converges on shipping commits inside OCI images, the working unit degrades back into the opaque blob.
 Transactional without hermetic composition: half of HTC.
-Nix, digging from the other direction, spent twenty years on the other half.
+Nix has both halves; it pays the store for them.

 Which brings the argument to its widest frame.
 There are three worlds today, plain FHS distributions, OCI, and Nix, and they do not compose: